UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 ## Introduction

 Self-driving is one of the biggest applications of Computer Vision in industry.
 Naturally, being able to predict the trajectory of an autonomous vehicle is paramount to the success of self-driving.
 Our project will be an extension of [VectorNet: Encoding HD Maps and Agent Dynamics from Vectorized Representation](https://arxiv.org/abs/2005.04259), which is a hierachical graph neural network architecture that first exploits the spatial locality of individual road components represented by vectors and then models the high-order interactions among all components.
-Other recent approaches to trajectory prediction primarily utilize convolutional neural networks (CNNs), which is the most widely used model in Computer Vision in recent years.
+Research on trajectory prediction is not limited to the self-driving domain, however, [Social LSTM: Human Trajectory Prediction in Crowded Spaces](https://openaccess.thecvf.com/content_cvpr_2016/html/Alahi_Social_LSTM_Human_CVPR_2016_paper.html) and [Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks](https://arxiv.org/abs/1803.10892) are more generic examples of work related to multi-agents interaction forecasting which we will also explore in this project.

 ## Implementation